Dedas/linux-scroll-speed-fix/README.md

 #### Version 1.7.0
 - Fixed Youtube fullscreen scroll problems
+- Fixed images on Instagram not loading correctly when scrolling
 - Disabled scrolling plugin on Outlook until fix is found

 #### Version 1.6.9